All Episodes

 Who's the greatest threat to U.S. security?

-He says North Korea, not mentioning Iran.
+He says, North Korea, not mentioning Iran.

-Okay, North Korea's a threat.
+Okay, North Korea is a threat.

 Let's talk about North Korea.